bajtos/poc-safe-on-fil/README.md

 ### Verify Contracts on Calibration using Filfox

-Set `SAFE_CONTROLLER_ADDRESS` environment variable to the address of the deployed contract.
+Set `DEPLOYED_CONTRACT_ADDRESS` environment variable to the address of the deployed contract.

 ```bash
 npm run calibration:verify